 Software architecture and software design are two aspects of the same topic.
 Enterprise integration is a technical field of Enterprise Architecture, which focused on the study of topics such as system interconnection, electronic data interchange, product data exchange and distributed computing environments.
 Enterprise Information Integration (EII), is the ability to support a unified view of data and information for an entire organization.
 ARIS (Architecture of Integrated Information Systems) is an approach to enterprise modeling.
 See also: BUSINESS PROCESS MODELING TOOLS

+Java Business Integration (JBI) is a specification developed under the Java Community Process (JCP) for an approach to implementing a service-oriented architecture (SOA).
+The following open-source software JBI based ESB implementations are available here and an example.
 The Application Integration Framework (AIF) enables companies to integrate and communicate with other business processes and partners electronically.
 E.g. Overview of AIF is the infrastructure within Microsoft Dynamics AX with which you can expose business logic or exchange data with other systems.
-E.g. Enterprise application integration using J2EE, Microsoft Dynamics AX, Trask Integration Framework.
+E.g. Microsoft Dynamics AX, Trask Application Integration.

 An Enterprise Architecture Framework (EA framework) defines how to create and use an enterprise architecture.